Neutrino production mechanisms in strongly magnetized quark matter: Current status and open questions: Introduction

 \subsection{Setup and model assumptions}

 We consider unpaired two-flavor ($u,d$) quark matter in $\beta$-equilibrium and electrical neutrality at temperatures below the neutrino trapping threshold \cite{Prakash:1996xs}, such that $\mu_\nu=0$.
-The chemical potentials satisfy $\mu_d = \mu_u + \mu_e$.
-Using weak-coupling, low-temperature estimates, one finds $\mu_u\simeq 0.8\mu_d$ and $\mu_e\simeq 0.2\mu_d$, corresponding to number densities $n_u\simeq 0.5n_d$ and $n_e\simeq 3\times10^{-3}n_d$.
-Although the electron density is small (with less than about one electron per $500$ quarks), electrons play a key role in neutrino emission.
+The quark and electron chemical potentials satisfy the following relation: $\mu_d = \mu_u + \mu_e$.

+To obtain a rough estimate of the relative number densities of quarks and electrons, one may employ the thermodynamic relations for a non-interacting Fermi gas at $B=0$.
+For a fermionic species $f$ with degeneracy $g_f$, mass $m_f$, and chemical potential $\mu_f$, the number density at temperature $T$ is

+where $E_f = \sqrt{p^2 + m_f^2}$.
+The first term corresponds to particles and the second to antiparticles.
+For cold dense matter relevant to compact stars ($T \ll \mu_f$), the antiparticle contribution is exponentially suppressed and the zero temperature limit provides a good approximation.
+The corresponding number density relation for a non-interacting Fermi gas reads

+where, in the second expression, the fermion mass has been neglected.
+This approximation is sufficient for obtaining an order-of-magnitude estimate in the ultrarelativistic regime, $m_f \ll \mu_f$.
+For the quarks, the degeneracy factors are $g_u=g_d=2N_c=6$, accounting for two spin states and three color degrees of freedom, whereas for electrons $g_e=2$, reflecting spin degeneracy only.
+Imposing electric charge neutrality,